johandry/VeDeV/README.md

     $ cd build/ubuntu-14.1* && rake

-You can create more ServerSpecs adding specs files in the specs directory.
+You can create more ServerSpecs adding specs files in the specs directory, make sure the spec test file ends with _spec.rb.
 For example, do some database testing with: build/ubuntu-14.1*/spec/database_spec.rb

 If the test is success you can login to the vagrant box with: